- General Questions

 A: See the Preferred Application Deadlines.

 Please Note: Applicants are strongly encouraged to apply before the preferred application deadline date.
+Deadlines for scholarship consideration and financial aid consideration are earlier than the admission deadline.
 Application processing requires time to evaluate credentials, address TSI issues, and review data.
 Submitting credentials significantly past the preferred deadline date may impede the student's eligibility to register for classes.
 For more information on TSI, see Testing Questions.
 Scholarship and Financial Aid deadlines are earlier than the preferred application deadlines.

 Q: When do classes start?